-This interactive webinar will include a brief demonstration video of Chris Sperry, Project Look Sharp's Director of Curriculum and Staff Development, as he leads a class through constructivist media decoding of a lesson on peace and conflict studies.
-Sox Sperry, Project Look Sharp's primary curriculum writer, will lead a visual tour of three of our curriculum kits that are directly related to peace and social justice topics: Media Constructions of Martin Luther King, Jr., Social Justice, and Peace.
-All of these kits are available free and online at /.
-The webinar will offer educators and teachers-in-training pedagogical techniques and curriculum materials to support diversity in the media documents we choose for classroom decoding.
-We will explore how to seek out and use diverse media sources to deepen critical thinking practice with our students.
+This interactive webinar includes a brief demonstration video of Chris Sperry, Project Look Sharp's Director of Curriculum and Staff Development, as he leads a class through constructivist media decoding of a lesson on peace and conflict studies.
+Sox Sperry, Project Look Sharp's primary curriculum writer, leads a visual tour of three of our curriculum kits that are directly related to peace and social justice topics: Media Constructions of Martin Luther King, Jr., Social Justice, and Peace.
+All of these kits are available free and online at projectlooksharp.org.
+The webinar offers educators and teachers-in-training pedagogical techniques and curriculum materials to support diversity in the media documents we choose for classroom decoding.
+We explore how to seek out and use diverse media sources to deepen critical thinking practice with our students.

 "Where Media Literacy Meets Sustainability Education"

-This interactive webinar will debut a brief demonstration video of Chris Sperry, Project Look Sharp's Director of Curriculum and Staff Development, as he leads a class through constructivist media decoding of a sustainability education lesson.
-Sox Sperry, Project Look Sharp's primary curriculum writer, will lead a visual tour of our six curriculum kits that are directly related to Earth Day topics: chemicals in the environment, endangered species, resource depletion, global warming and sustainability in food, water and agriculture.
+This interactive webinar provides a brief demonstration video of Chris Sperry, Project Look Sharp's Director of Curriculum and Staff Development, as he leads a class through constructivist media decoding of a sustainability education lesson.
+Sox Sperry, Project Look Sharp's primary curriculum writer, leads a visual tour of our six curriculum kits that are directly related to Earth Day topics: chemicals in the environment, endangered species, resource depletion, global warming and sustainability in food, water and agriculture.
 All of these kits are available free and online at http://www.projectlooksharp.org.
-Sox will also demonstrate how to search the Look Sharp site for keywords, themes and common core standard alignments.
+Sox also demonstrates how to search the Look Sharp site for keywords, themes and common core standard alignments.

-The webinar will offer educators and teachers-in-training pedagogical techniques and curriculum materials to support constructivist media decoding to help students engage in critical thinking about the complex environmental, economic and social systems that underlie sustainability .
+The webinar offers educators and teachers-in-training pedagogical techniques and curriculum materials to support constructivist media decoding to help students engage in critical thinking about the complex environmental, economic and social systems that underlie sustainability .